Mosley Mayne: Between the wars

 He was posted back to India as a Deputy Assistant Quartermaster General Army Headquarters India from 9 June 1919 to 15 May 1920.
 He then went to England where he attended the Staff College, Camberley from 1921 to 1922.
 His regiment amalgamated with the 16th Cavalry in 1921 to form the 6th Duke of Connaught's Own Lancers (Watson's Horse).
 He was appointed a General Staff Officer 2nd grade 15 February 1922 to 11 June 1923 at Army Headquarters followed by appointment as an instructor at the Cavalry School, Saugor from 12 December 1923 to 10 November 1924.
 He was on leave on a medical certificate for one year to 19 September 1925.
 He served as a General Staff Officer 2nd grade at the War Office in London from 22 January 1927 to 22 January 1931.
 Promoted to Brevet Lieutenant Colonel on 1 July 1930, he attended the Imperial Defence College in 1933 and transferred to the 9th Royal Deccan Horse on 29 August 1933 as second in command and then was appointed lieutenant colonel and commanding officer (CO) of the regiment from 4 August 1934 to 2 June 1936.

-He was promoted to local Brigadier whilst officiating as Director Military Operations & Intelligence 18 March 1936 to 3 June 1936 and temporary Brigadier whilst appointed as Director Military Operations & Intelligence from 3 June 1936 to 17 September 1938, and retained the temporary rank when appointed to command the 4th (Secunderabad) Cavalry Brigade on 17 September 1938.
+He was promoted to local brigadier whilst officiating as director of military operations and intelligence 18 March 1936 to 3 June 1936 and temporary brigadier whilst appointed as director of military operations and intelligence, India, from 3 June 1936 to 17 September 1938, and retained the temporary rank when appointed to command the 4th (Secunderabad) Cavalry Brigade on 17 September 1938.
 The 4th (Secunderabad) Cavalry Brigade was disbanded in July 1940 and he was appointed commander of the 9th Indian Infantry Brigade.